oshaie2/homelab-attack-path-1/README.md

 ---

-### 2. BloodHound Enumeration
+### 2. BloodHound Enumeration and kerberoast discovery

-BloodHound was used to identify privilege escalation opportunities. it is a kerberoast-user
+BloodHound was used to identify privilege escalation opportunities.
+During enumeration, a kerberoastable service account (svg_sql) was identified and selected as the next attack vector.
 ![kerberoast](kerberoast-user.png)